venetsia/moshed-support/privacy.md

 - **Right to data portability** — you can ask for your data in a machine-readable format
 - **Right to object** — you can object to processing based on legitimate interests

 Since Moshed stores data only on your device, exercising most of these rights means simply deleting the app.
-For anything handled by third-party services (Spotify, Apple Music), please refer to their respective policies.
+For anything handled by third-party services (Spotify, Apple), please refer to their respective policies.
 To exercise any right or ask a question, email **hammynest@gmail.com**.

 You also have the right to lodge a complaint with the **Information Commissioner's Office (ICO)** at [ico.org.uk](https://ico.org.uk).